 Cadet Military Societies.
 Chapters of the Scabbard and Blade (Army and Air Force).
 Arnold Air Society (Air Force), and the Society of American Military Engineers (Army and Air Force) are chartered by appropriate national organizations.
 Selected Basic cadets with scholarships and Advanced cadets are eligible for membership in the Scabbard and Blade, and the Arnold Air Society, while the Society of American Military Engineers is open to all ROTC cadets and engineering students.

 Drill Teams.
 The Blue Knights is a precision military drill team, composed of selected cadets from Air Force ROTC.
-The drill team participates in university and community events, as well as in state-wide competitions.
+The drill team participates in university and community events.

 Ranger Challenge.
 The Army ROTC Lee’s Rangers is made up of selected volunteers from the Army.
 This unit participates in extra training in small unit tactics and leadership under simulated combat conditions.
 Emphasis is placed on maintaining a high level of physical conditioning and developing self-confidence.
 Participants must be enrolled in Army ROTC.
 The Lee Ranger Company sponsors the ranger challenge team.